risor-io/risor/docs/data-types.md

 ## Bool

-The `bool` type in Tamarin is a simple wrapper of the Go `bool` type.
+The `bool` type in Risor is a simple wrapper of the Go `bool` type.

-All underlying object types in Tamarin implement the `object.Object` interface, which includes `IsTruthy()` and `Equals(other)` methods.
+All underlying object types in Risor implement the `object.Object` interface, which includes `IsTruthy()` and `Equals(other)` methods.
 It's good to keep this in mind since object "truthiness" can be leveraged in conditional statements.